naveenthecoder/Kerala_Tourism/README.md

 5. 14 Individual Page for each district (Picture, short description, 2-5 hot tourist spots with photos and name)
 Total: 19 Pages

-(Made as an assignment for ICT Academy's FSD programme.)